Virginia Zeani: Teaching career and later life

 In 1980 Zeani and Rossi-Lemeni settled in the United States where they had been offered teaching positions at Indiana University's Jacobs School of Music.
 She continued teaching there after Rossi-Lemeni's death in 1991 and was awarded the title of Distinguished Professor of Music in 1994.
 Among her many students at the Jacobs School who went on to international careers as opera singers are Angela Brown, Nicole Chevalier, Vivica Genaux, Sylvia McNair, Marilyn Mims, Mark Nicolson, Susan Patterson, Elizabeth Futral, Marina Levitt and Ailyn Perez.

 Zeani retired to West Palm Beach, Florida in 2004, but continued to teach students privately.
 She was awarded Indiana University's President's Medal for Excellence in 2012 and received Lifetime Achievement Awards from the National Association of Teachers of Singing in 2016 and the National Opera Association in 2017.
 In 2010, she was named the Classical Singer Teacher of the Year.
 That year, she was also presented with the Marcello Giordani Lifetime Achievement Award.
 In 2017, the Virginia Zeani Festival had its inaugural season in Mures, Romania.

-Zeani died in Florida on 20 March 2023, aged 97, following a lengthy cardiac respiratory illness.
+Zeani died in Palm Beach Gardens, Florida on 20 March 2023, aged 97, following a lengthy cardiac respiratory illness.